 Explore entry-level management jobs across industries and learn how to land your first management job.

-Manager positions, even at the entry level, are available across industries, including technology, career services, real estate, construction, retail, health care, government, military, and higher education.
+Manager positions, even at entry level, are available across industries, including technology, career services, real estate, construction, retail, health care, government, military, and higher education.

 Some general duties and responsibilities of managers include training direct reports or other members of a team, enforcing an organization's policies, and motivating a team to achieve goals.

-Becoming a manager, even at the entry level, may require a bachelor’s degree and/or several years of relevant work experience.
+Becoming a manager, even at the entry level, may require a bachelor’s degree and possibly several years of relevant work experience.
 According to Zippia, 49 percent of managers have bachelor’s degrees, while 18 percent have an associate degree, 17 percent have a high school diploma, and 7 percent have a master’s degree [1].

 In addition, pursuing management positions can offer you a number of career benefits, including earning higher pay, having more influence on how an organization operates, being able to mentor others and contribute to their professional growth, and developing leadership skills.